-- 44. Materiality is an expression of the relative significance of a matter in the context of the financial statements as a whole.
+- 45. Materiality is an expression of the relative significance of a matter in the context of the financial statements as a whole.
 A matter is material if its omission or misstatement would reasonably influence the decisions of an addressee of the auditor's report.
 The assessment of what is material is a matter of professional judgement over both the amount and the nature of the misstatement.
-We will review our assessment of materiality throughout our audit. - 45.
-Our initial assessment of materiality for the Partnership's annual accounts is £16,000.
-Our assessment of materiality equates to approximately 1% of the Partnership's 2017/18 gross expenditure. - 46.
-As noted above, our initial assessment of materiality is set with reference to gross expenditure.
-We consider this to be the principal consideration for the users of the accounts when assessing the performance of the Partnership.
-We will review and update our assessment of materiality following receipt of the unaudited annual accounts. - 47.
-Performance materiality is the amount set by the auditor at less than overall materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of the uncorrected and undetected misstatements exceed materiality for the financial statements as a whole. - 48.
-We set a performance (testing) materiality for each area of work which is based on a risk assessment for the area.
+We review our assessment of materiality throughout our audit. - Performance materiality is the working level of 46. materiality used throughout the audit.
+We use performance materiality to determine the nature, timing and extent of audit procedures carried out.
 We perform audit procedures on all transactions, or groups of transactions, and balances that exceed our performance materiality.
-This means that we perform a greater level of testing on the areas deemed to be at significant risk of material misstatement.
+This means that we perform a greater level of testing on the areas deemed to be at significant risk of material misstatement. - 47.
+Performance materiality is set at a value less than overall materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of the uncorrected and undetected misstatements exceed overall materiality. - 48.
+Our initial assessment of materiality and performance materiality is set out in the following